nirmata/custom-scripts/scc-migration/README.md

-  This script is used for fetching details like namespaces, deployments, serviceaccounts and clusterroles for SCC migration.
+  This script is used for fetching details like namespaces, Pods , service accounts and security_context_constraint for SCC migration.
 <ins>**Usage:**</ins>

 ```sh